175M3H3RE/.youtube.url.to.list/README.md

 <h6>Run youtubeurlgrabberv2.bat and goto your browser right click on video link and click on copy link.
-The link is automatically saved to a file.
-Subsequently all youtube video URLs that are right clicked in this way are added to the list</h6>
+Subsequently all youtube video URLs that are right clicked in this way are automatically added to the file</h6>